JuliaActuary/MortalityTables.jl/docs/src/Tables.md

 Comes with some tables built in via [mort.SOA.org](https://mort.soa.org) and by using [you agree to their terms](https://mort.soa.org/TermsOfUse.aspx).

 !!! note
     Many mortality tables from `mort.SOA.org` have been tested to work, however not *all* mortality tables have been tested.
-Additionally, `mort.SOA.org` provides non-mortality rate tables which may not be propoerly parsed by this package.
+Additionally, `mort.SOA.org` provides non-mortality rate tables which may not be properly parsed by this package.
 Try it and look at a few of the resulting values.
 If you encounter any issues, please [file an issue](https://github.com/JuliaActuary/MortalityTables.jl/issues).

 Sample of some of the included table sets: